mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 characteristics to one that arrived from elsewhere.
-A species that runs through the whole cycle of development on its world of origin will usually upgrade and build over existing settlements even if this is sub- optimal.
+A species that runs through the whole cycle of development on its world of origin will usually upgrade and build over existing settlements even if this is sub-optimal.
 A colony may have more of a planned look and less legacy technology in place.
 Few civilisations will inflict upon themselves the expense of replacing everything as soon as it becomes obsolescent, so it is